 The low-lying fertile central plains of Thailand are the country’s ‘rice bowl’ and dishes featuring jasmine rice, such as Pad Thai with beef, chicken or fish, are common, as is Massaman curry.
 Because of frequent flooding, aquatic animals are readily found, so you will find dishes with shrimp, crab, fish and vegetables in addition to rice and pork.

 Omelets feature in central region dishes, either plain served with sweet chilli sauce, with oysters added, or filled with ground pork, tomato and onion (Khai Yat Sai).

-For a special occasion try Gaaeng Gathi Saai Buaa Bplaa Thuu Neung – mackerel and lotus stem quickly steamed in a simple coconut curry with white peppercorns, shallots and fermented shrimp paste, a balance of sour, salty and sweet flavours.
+For a special occasion, try Gaaeng Gathi Saai Buaa Bplaa Thuu Neung – mackerel and lotus stem quickly steamed in a simple coconut curry with white peppercorns, shallots and fermented shrimp paste, giving it a balance of sour, salty and sweet flavours.

 In Bangkok, all regions are represented in the cuisine, as well as ‘palace food’ – dishes more refined in flavour than Thai home cooking, with intricately carved vegetables decorating each dish.